 International Development Activity.
 We typically reinvest net cash flow from our international investments to fund future international development activity.
 We believe this strategy mitigates some of the risk of our initial investment and our exposure to changes in foreign currencies.
-We have also funded our European investments with Euro-denominated borrowings that act as a natural hedge against local currency fluctuations.
-This has also been the case with our Premium Outlets in Japan and South Korea where we use Yen and Won denominated financing, respectively.
+We have also funded most of our foreign investments with local currency-denominated borrowings that act as a natural hedge against fluctuations in exchange rates.
 Currently, our consolidated net income exposure to changes in the volatility of the Euro, Yen, Won, and other foreign currencies is not material.
-We expect our share of international development costs for 2011 will be approximately \$100 million at current FX rates, primarily funded through reinvested joint venture cash flow and construction loans.
+We expect our share of international development costs for 2011 will be approximately \$100.0 million at current FX rates, primarily funded through reinvested joint venture cash flow and construction loans.

-Tosu Premium Outlets Phase III, a 52,000 square foot expansion to the Tosu Premium Outlet located in Fukuoka, Japan, is under construction.
-Ami Premium Outlets Phase II, a 93,000 square foot expansion to the Ami Premium Outlet located in Ami, Japan, is also under construction.
-The projected net cost of these projects is ¥6.8 billion, of which our share is approximately ¥2.7 billion, or \$32.8 million based on applicable Yen:USD exchange rates.
+Tosu Premium Outlets Phase III, a 52,000 square foot expansion to the Tosu Premium Outlet located in Fukuoka, Japan, opened on July 14, 2011.
+Ami Premium Outlets Phase II, a 93,000 square foot expansion to the Ami Premium Outlet located in Ami, Japan, is under construction.
+The projected net cost of these projects is ¥6.8 billion, of which our share is approximately ¥2.7 billion, or \$33.5 million based on Yen:USD exchange rates.

 On March 17, 2011, Paju Premium Outlets, a 328,000 square foot center located in Seoul, South Korea, opened to the public.
-The net cost of this project was approximately KRW 115.1 billion, of which our share is approximately KRW 57.5 billion, or \$52.1 million based on applicable KRW:USD exchange rates.
+The net cost of this project was KRW 115.1 billion, of which our share is approximately KRW 57.5 billion, or \$52.1 million based on KRW:USD exchange rates.

-We have a 50% joint venture investment in Malaysia.
-Currently, Johor Premium Outlets, a 173,000 square foot center located in Johor, Malaysia is under construction.
-The projected net cost of this project is approximately MYR 153 million, of which our share is approximately MYR 77 million, or \$25.4 million based on applicable MYR:USD exchange rates.
+Johor Premium Outlets, a 173,000 square foot center located in Johor, Malaysia is under construction.
+We have a 50% interest in this joint venture.
+The projected net cost of this project is approximately MYR 153 million, of which our share is approximately MYR 77 million, or \$25.2 million based on MYR:USD exchange rates.